Care after Shoulder Surgery

 Follow Up Appointment:

-________ If you already have a therapy appointment, please be sure to attend your sessions as scheduled.
+If you already have a therapy appointment, please be sure to attend you sessions as scheduled.
 If you do not have physical therapy scheduled, please call Dr. Kiritsis office to set up your first appointment as soon as possible.

 If any of the following signs and symptoms occur, you should contact Dr. Kiritsis office.
 Please be advised if a problem arises which you feel requires immediate medical attention or you are unable to contact Dr. Kiritsis office you should seek immediate medical attention at the emergency department or other health care facility you have access to.